giovanniboscu/continuous-section-field/docs/programmer-guide/01_geometry_model.md

 ## Read Available Analysis Keys and Print Only Area

-Use `section_full_analysis_keys()` to inspect all available output keys, then extract only the area from the full analysis dictionary.
+Use `section_full_analysis_keys()` to list all available output keys, then read only the area from the full-analysis dictionary.

 ```python